lumaku/C-script/README.md

 # C-script
-- Execute a C source code file as a shell script.
+- Execute a C source code file as a shell script
+- The code gets automatically compiled and executed
+- Debug using `gdb`
+- Handles command line arguments, additional linked libraries

 ### Usage
 The script can be started with